jaalto/project--shell-script-performance-and-portability/README.md

 # MODERATE PERFORMANCE GAINS

-- It is about 5 times faster to split a string into an array using Bash list rather than here-string.
-This is because Bash
+- It is about 5 times faster to split a string into an array using list rather than using Bash here-string.
+This is because
   [HERE STRING](https://www.gnu.org/software/bash/manual/bash.html#Here-Strings)
   `<<<` uses a
   pipe or temporary file, whereas Bash list